greyscaled/my-music-postgres/README.md

 I Quickly found these pros:
 - It was a quick refresher on using raw sqls commands
 - It's fast
 - I didn't need to wait to get a UI spun up or start pgadmin every time I want to interact with my db.
-Instead I was able to starting using the tool immediately.
+Instead I was able to start using the tool immediately.

 And these cons:
 - It's harder to debug